-With futuristic singles like ‘Changeling’ and ‘I Travel’, SIMPLE MINDS were knocking of mainstream success and had been heavily rotated by Rusty Egan in his DJ sets down at The Blitz.
+With the futuristic ‘Changeling’ and ‘I Travel’, SIMPLE MINDS had been heavily rotated by Rusty Egan in his DJ sets at The Blitz.
 ‘The American’ was the Glaswegians’ first single for Virgin and sounded like Moroder merged with NEU!
 Metallic motorik drumming from Brian McGee sans hi-hats provided an interesting rhythm construction and challenged the band into finding inventive ways of making people dance.
 With Mick McNeil’s pulsing synths coupled with Derek Forbes’ bass engine, this was prime art disco.

 Available on the boxed set ‘X5’ via Virgin Records

 SOFT CELL Bedsitter – Early Morning Dance Side (1981)